ManeetSri/CountryPicker_SwiftUI/README.md

 ### UIKit

 For UIKit apps, use the `CountryPickerViewController`.
-It wraps the SwiftUI view in a `UIHostingController` and handles the binding internally.

 ```swift
 import UIKit